 South Carolina vs. Mississippi State Women's Basketball Predictions & Picks - January 7

-Sunday's game between the No. 1 South Carolina Gamecocks (13-0) and Mississippi State Bulldogs (13-3) at Colonial Life Arena has a projected final score of 80-59 (according to our computer prediction) in favor of heavily favored South Carolina, so expect a lopsided matchup.
-The game will begin at 1:00 PM ET on January 7.
+Sunday's game features the South Carolina Gamecocks (13-0) and the Mississippi State Bulldogs (13-3) clashing at Colonial Life Arena in what is expected to be a one-sided matchup, with a projected 80-59 victory for heavily favored South Carolina according to our computer prediction.
+Game time is at 1:00 PM ET on January 7.

-Their last time out, the Gamecocks won on Thursday 89-66 against Florida.
+In their most recent matchup on Thursday, the Gamecocks claimed an 89-66 victory against Florida.

 Catch college basketball action all season long on Fubo!